-- New vehicles purchased with AFG Funds must be compliant with NFPA 1901 ("Standard for Automotive Fire Apparatus) or NFPA 1906 (Standard for Wildland Fire Apparatus") for the year ordered/manufactured. - Used fire apparatus must be compliant with NFPA 1901 or 1906 standards for the year the vehicle was manufactured. - Ambulances must meet "NFPA 1917: Standard for Automotive Ambulances, Edition 2013." - Applicants must certify that unsafe vehicles will be permanently removed from service if awarded a grant.
+- New fire apparatus must be compliant with NFPA 1901 or 1906 for the year ordered/manufactured. - Ambulances, Edition 2013, or GSA Federal Standard KKK-A-1822F. - Applicants must certify that unsafe vehicles will be permanently removed from service if awarded a grant.
 Acceptable uses of unsafe vehicles include farm, nursery, scrap metal, salvage, construction, etc.